NiklasRosenstein/python-databind/docs/content/core/settings.md

 * `ULTIMATE`: Settings with this priority group are resolved before `HIGH` settings.

 Converters are usually only interested in the first instance of any setting type.

+## Notes about implementing custom settings

+To support Python 3.6, `typing_extensions.Annotated` metadata must be hashable.
+As such, settings that you want users to be able to pass into annotated type hints in Python 3.6 must support hashing (identity hashing is often sufficient).